We find solutions to problems in aerospace engineering that advance the field

 - Small Satellite Engineering Graduate Certificate.
 ECE department.

 - BS, Systems Engineering.
-Aviation Flight Training and Management Minor
+Aviation Flight Training and Management Minor.

 - PhD, Systems Engineering and Operations Research.